 Jon received a Master of Architecture from the University of Virginia and was awarded the Design Excellence Award and AIA Certificate of Merit upon graduation.
 His academic career was marked by winning multiple student design competitions, including the ACSA wood competition.
 During graduate studies, Jon worked for the University Architect for the University of Virginia in the lower concourse of Thomas Jefferson’s Rotunda.
 Jon’s primary role was initiating programming and masterplan studies for the expansion of the Arts Campus on Carr’s Hill.
 After Graduation, Jon remained briefly in Charlottesville and worked for William Sherman and Associates.

 Jon has served numerous times as visiting juror at the University of Illinois at Chicago and Illinois Institute of Technology.
-He has been a guest lecturer at the University of Illinois at Chicago and the Chicago Architecture Foundation.
+He has been a guest lecturer at the University of Illinois at Chicago, the Cliff Dwellers Club and the Chicago Architecture Foundation.
 Jon is a registered Architect in Illinois and a member of the American Institute of Architects.
 He is also a Registered Energy Professional and Self-Certified Architect with the City of Chicago.